-After several bombings by the Islamic extremist Boko Haram in Christian areas of Jos on Dec.
+After several bombings by the Islamic extremist an extremist group that is located primarily in Northern Nigeria in Christian areas of Jos on Dec.
 24, 2010 that killed scores of people, the Christian communities of Dogon Karfe, Anglo Jos, and Bukuru (Agwan Doki) came under heavy attacks from Muslim militants.
 As a result, Grace of Apostolic Church in the Dogon Karfe area of Jos city was demolished, sources said.

 In Maiduguri, capital of Borno state in northern Nigeria, a Baptist pastor and five other Christians were killed on Christmas Eve.
 The Rev. Bulus Marwa and the other Christians were killed in the Dec.
 24 attacks on Victory Baptist Church in Alemderi and a Church of Christ in Nigeria congregation in Sinimari by the outlawed Islamic Boko Haram, which is opposed to Western education.